 No wading is allowed in the Russian River Exhibit.

-All birthday party celebrations must occur in a RESERVED PARTY ROOM ONLY.
+All birthday party celebrations must occur in a RESERVED PARTY AREA ONLY.
 We have a limited number of picnic tables available for general Museum visitors.
 As a result, parties are not allowed to take place in our picnic area.
 As a non-profit organization, birthdays help us fund our programs and access to the Museum.

 - Smoking is not allowed anywhere on the Museum property, including the parking lot.